 And here’s the after with the decorative fencing, flagstone, trellis for the climbing Hydrangea, Dogwood tree, Boxwood and gate installed.
 I planted some Mums earlier this month as most of the Perennials won’t be installed next Spring.

-I didn’t like any of the hinges that were available at the local hardware stores so I went shopping on-line to find it and had a very interesting experience.
+I didn’t like any of the hinges that were available at the local hardware stores so I went shopping on-line to find it and found this one on Amazon.

 Happy Monday my lovelies!

 If you would like your home to fill you with happiness every time you walk up to the front door, become a client.
 On-line or In-person.

 Download my eBook, How to Choose Paint Colours – It’s All in the Undertones to get my complete step-by-step system on how to get colour to do what you want.